heutelbeck/sapl-policy-engine/sapl-geo/README.md

 #### Parameters

 * "httpUser": Username vor http basic auth (optional)
-* "password": the password httpUser (optional)
+* "password": the password of the httpUser (optional)
 * "user": the OwnTracks device-user
 * "server": the ip/dns-name of the traccar server
 * "protocol": "http"/"https". (default is "http")
 * "responseFormat": Possible values: "GEOJSON", "WKT", "GML", "KML" (default is "GEOJSON" which is reccomended as the GeoFunction-library needs GeoJson as parameters)
 * "deviceId": the id of the device (int)
-* "latitudeFirst": true: latitude is first coordinate of geometries, false: longitude is first
+* "latitudeFirst": true: latitude is first coordinate of geometries, false: longitude is first (Default is true)

 #### response